-Our operations are located in the Gunnedah Basin in North West NSW.
-In FY23, we operated four coal mines and the Gunnedah Coal Handling and Preparation Plant (CHPP).
+Our operations are located in the Gunnedah Basin in North West NSW, and the Bowen Basin in Central Queensland.
+In FY24, we operated four coal mines and the Gunnedah Coal Handling Preparation Plant (CHPP) in New South Wales, and two coal mines in Queensland (which are not canvassed by this year's Statement).